-Nutritional epidemiologist Dr. Marian Neuhouser, a member of the Cancer Prevention Program in the Public Health Sciences Division at Fred Hutchinson Cancer Research Center, on June 1 took office as president of the American Society for Nutrition.
+Nutritional epidemiologist Dr. Marian Neuhouser, a member of the Cancer Prevention Program in the Public Health Sciences Division at Fred Hutchinson Cancer Research Center, June 1 took office as president of the American Society for Nutrition.

 Her one-year term as president succeeds her yearlong term as vice president of the organization.

 Neuhouser’s research focus for the past 20 years has been the role of nutrition and energy balance (calories consumed versus calories burned) in the prevention and survivorship of breast and prostate cancers and other diet-related chronic diseases.

 She is principal investigator or co-principal investigator of multiple National Institutes of Health-funded grants and contracts ranging from controlled feeding trials to large, population-based studies, including those focused on special populations such as minorities, the elderly, and those experiencing health disparities.